 Students may choose to undertake further studies in programs such as:

 Students graduating with a Bachelor of Property are internationally recognised by the Royal Institution of Chartered Surveyors (RICS).

 Graduates of this program will also be recognised by the Australian Property Institute (API) for Associate Membership with Certified Property Practitioner Certification (CPP).

-Students who complete the relevant Property Valuation subjects as electives will qualify for certification with the Australian Property Institute as a Certified Practising Valuer with the Valuers Registration Board of Queensland, and New South Wales Fair Trading (conditional on meeting professional practice requirements).
+Students who complete the relevant Property Valuation subjects will qualify for certification with the Australian Property Institute as a Certified Practising Valuer and registration as a Valuer with the Valuers Registration Board of Queensland.
+Note: additional industry experience criteria are also required to obtain those certifications.

 As a graduate of Bond’s Bachelor of Property, you will have a competitive edge in your career.
 Employer satisfaction with graduates from Bond University has been rated highest in Australia for two years in a row, according to the 2019 Employer Satisfaction Survey published by the Department of Education and Training.